NuGet/Home/proposed/2022/pack-referenced-projects.md

 - Another solution is to introduce a `IncludeReferencedProjects` switch for `nuget` CLI.

-Downsides are: Behavior of individual projects (if packing is performed in bulk) and `ProjectReferencees` cannot be changed, and it's not obvious how to properly pack any specific project (I thought we are consolidating all the information in `csproj` now)
+Downsides are: Behavior of individual projects (if packing is performed in bulk) and `ProjectReference`s cannot be changed, and it's not obvious how to properly pack any specific project (I thought we are consolidating all the information in `csproj` now)

 ## Prior Art